zhengxu001/ielts/work-or-study.md

 1. What work do you do?\/Why did you choose to do that type of work?

-  * One of the most important reason is that I can earn much money as a Software engineer, so that I 分担my parent's 负担.
+  * One of the most important reason is that I can earn much money as a Software engineer, so that I can share the economic burden of my parent's.
 And also I can learn much newset technolege during the work.
-So it's a good job
+So it's a fantastic job

 2. Do you miss being a student?